ablancorey/Pump-it-Up-Data-Mining-the-Water-Table/README.md

 Run the Jupyter Notebook to preprocess the data and train the models.
 Adjust hyperparameters and preprocessing techniques as needed to improve performance.

 ## Dataset
-The dataset is provided as part of the "Pump it Up: Data Mining the Water Table" competition.
+The dataset is provided as part of the [Pump it Up: Data Mining the Water Table](https://www.drivendata.org/competitions/7/pump-it-up-data-mining-the-water-table/) competition.
 It contains information on thousands of water pumps, including their location, installation year, water quality, and operational status.

 ## Results & Insights
 The analysis provides key insights into the factors influencing pump failure, allowing for better resource allocation in maintaining Tanzania's water infrastructure.